 All of our home collection kits are delivered free of charge in a plain envelope with no reference to LetsGetChecked visible.

 Activate your test and collect your sample in the morning.
 Return your sample on the same day, using the prepaid shipping label provided.

-Once your sample arrives in the laboratory, confidential results will be available from your secure online account within 2 to 5 days.
+Once your sample arrives in the lab, easy-to-understand results will be available to view from your secure online account within 2-5 days.